robogo83/exploratory-data-analysis---customer-loans-in-finance871/README.md

 # Loan Payments EDA Project

-This project demonstrates how to extract and save a dataset from AWS database and load it as pandas dataframe for Exploratary Data Analysis.
+This project demonstrates how to extract and save a dataset from AWS database and load it as a pandas dataframe for Exploratary Data Analysis.
 The dataset is extracted using RDSDatabaseConnector class in db_utils.py using secret credentials.
-The dataset is part of the repository and can be used for further manipulation and exploratory data analysis (EDA).
+The dataset is part of the repository and can be used for a further manipulation and exploratory data analysis (EDA).

 ## Instalation Instruction